 These two-handed ASL words had been regularly exposed to Juli for the past months.
 And, one of the primes (location, movement, and handshape) of the ASL words was similar in one way or another.
 But, what all of these words had in common was that both hands were in contact.

-The critical period of babbling
+The critical period of native language

 Video: "The linguistic genius of babies" by Patricia Kuhl at TED Talk.